albertogarza/TeachingMaterials/AngularJS/rubric.md

-    Users can modify the text of an existing list item Users can delete tasks and lists without needing to complete them first Marking tasks complete or clearing all completed tasks/lists is animated Super-awesome-fantastic styling of your app
+    Users can modify the text of an existing list item Users can delete tasks and lists without needing to complete them first Marking tasks complete or clearing all completed tasks/lists is animated Use ngStorage to store all list data to local storage Super-awesome-fantastic styling of your app